-Towards Efficient Helper Data Algorithms for Multi-Bit PUF Quantization

-Marius Drechsler

-Thesis for the attainment of the academic degree

-Bachelor of Science (B.Sc.)

-at the School of Computation, Information and Technology of the Technical University of Munich.
+Towards Efficient Helper Data Algorithms for Multi-Bit PUF Quantization Marius Drechsler Thesis for the attainment of the academic degree Bachelor of Science (B.Sc.) at the School of Computation, Information and Technology of the Technical University of Munich.
 Examiner:

-Prof. Dr. Georg Sigl
+Prof. Dr. Georg Sigl Supervisor:

-Supervisor:

 M.Sc.
-Jonas Ruchti
+Jonas Ruchti Submitted:

-Submitted:

 Munich, 22.07.2024

 Contents

-1. Introduction .....
-6
+1. Introduction 6

 1.1.
-Notation .....
-7
+Notation 7

 1.1.1.
-Tilde-Domain .....
-8
+Tilde-Domain 8

 1.1.1.1.
-ECDF .....
-8
+ECDF 8

-2. S-Metric Helper Data Method .....
-9
+2. S-Metric Helper Data Method 9

 2.1.
-Background .....
-9
+Background 9

 2.1.1.
-Two-Metric Helper Data Method .....
-9
+Two-Metric Helper Data Method 9

 2.1.2.
-S-Metric Helper Data Method (SMHD) .....
-10
+S-Metric Helper Data Method (SMHD) 10

 2.2.
-Realization .....
-11
+Realization 11

 2.2.1.
-Enrollment .....
-11
+Enrollment 11

 2.2.2.
-Reconstruction .....
-13
+Reconstruction 13

 2.2.2.1.
-Offset properties .....
-15
+Offset properties 15

 2.3.
-Improvements .....
-17
+Improvements 17

 2.4.
-Experiments .....
-17
+Experiments 17

 2.4.1.
-Results & Discussion .....
-18
+Results & Discussion 18

 2.4.2.
-Helper Data Volume Trade-off .....
-19
+Helper Data Volume Trade-off 19

 2.4.3.
-Impact of temperature .....
-19
+Impact of temperature 19

 2.4.4.
-Gray coding .....
-20
+Gray coding 20

 2.4.5.
-Usage of an empirical Cumulative Distribution Function (eCDF) .....
-21
+Usage of an empirical Cumulative Distribution Function (eCDF) 21

-3. Boundary Adaptive Clustering with Helper Data .....
-22
+3. Boundary Adaptive Clustering with Helper Data 22

 3.1.
-Optimizing a 1-bit sign-based quantization .....
-22
+Optimizing a 1-bit sign-based quantization 22

+3.1.1.
+Derivation of the resulting distribution 23

+3.1.2.
+Generating helper-data 24

+3.2.
+Generalization to higher-order bit quantization 25

+3.2.1.
+Algorithm definition 25

-Glossary .....
-23
+Glossary 26

-Bibliography .....
-24
+Bibliography 27

+1 Introduction

+These are the introducing words

+1.1 Notation

-1 Introduction These are the introducing words 1.1 Notation To ensure a consistent notation of functions and ideas, we will now introduce some required conventions Random distributed variables will be notated with a capital letter, i.e. $X$ , its realization will be the corresponding lower case letter, $x$ .
-Vectors will be written in bold test: $\mathbf{k}$ represents a vector of quantized symbols.
-We will call a quantized symbol $k$ . $k$ consists of all possible binary symbols, i.e. 0, 01, 110.
-A quantizer will be defined as a function $\mathcal{Q}(x, a)$ that returns a quantized symbol $k$ .
-We also define the following special quantizers for metric based HDAs: A quantizer used during the enrollment phase is defined by a calligraphic $\mathcal{E}$ .
-For the reconstruction phase, a quantizer will be defined by a calligraphic $\mathcal{R}$ Figure 1 shows the curve of a 2-bit quantizer that receives $\tilde{x}$ as input.
-In the case, that the value of $\tilde{x}$ equals one of the four bounds, the quantized value is chosen randomly from the relevant bins.
+To ensure a consistent notation of functions and ideas, we will now introduce some required conventions

+Random distributed variables will be notated with a capital letter, i.e. X , its realization will be the corresponding lower case letter, x .

+Vectors will be written in bold text: \mathbf{k} represents a vector of quantized symbols.
+Matrices are denoted with a bold capital letter: \mathbf{M}

+We will call a quantized symbol k . k consists of all possible binary symbols, i.e. 0, 01, 110.

+A quantizer will be defined as a function $\mathcal{Q}(x, a)$ that returns a quantized symbol k .
+We also define the following special quantizers for metric based HDAs: A quantizer used during the enrollment phase is defined by a calligraphic \mathcal{E} .
+For the reconstruction phase, a quantizer will be defined by a calligraphic \mathcal{R}

+Figure 1 shows the curve of a 2-bit quantizer that receives \tilde{x} as input.
+In the case, that the value of \tilde{x} equals one of the four bounds, the quantized value is chosen randomly from the relevant bins.